A non-perturbative framework for N-point functions of locally non-Gaussian fields: N-point functions of non-Gaussian fields

-By Eq.~\eqref{eq:zetaNG} above, a locally non-Gaussian field can be defined via an auxiliary Gaussian field and the local mapping $F$.
+\paragraph{Determining the locality of non-Gaussian fields.} By Eq.~\eqref{eq:zetaNG} above, a locally non-Gaussian field can be defined via an auxiliary Gaussian field and the local mapping $F$.
 Such a definition of locality merely stipulates the existence of $\zeta_{\rm G}$ and $F$.
 However, it is not at all clear how to generally demonstrate that a non-Gaussian field is local if $\zeta_{\rm G}$ and $F$ are not given beforehand.
 Let us take a brief detour and consider this question in more detail before resuming the discussion of $N$-point functions.

 In general, when $\zeta$ is \emph{locally} NG in the sense of Eq.~\eqref{eq:zetaNG}, there must exist an inverse function $F^{-1}$ that maps the non-Gaussian field into a Gaussian one as $\zeta_{\rm G}({\bf x}) = F^{-1}[\zeta({\bf x})]$, implying that such an approach only works when $F$ is invertible.
 Moreover, the following holds: